-Everyone in the newsroom is excited about the impending second annual Television Editors Awards - better known as the Teddys - as Mary fills out the nomination submission form.
-Although she feels uncomfortable in tooting her own horn, Mary is quietly excited when Lou suggests to her that she submit her own news magazine show for an award.
-The excitement in the newsroom is even more palatable when every single one of their submissions, including three for Ted, is on the final list of nominees.
-Meanwhile, Rhoda has a new boyfriend, Bob Peterson, who she feels could be the one.
-But being as insecure as she is, Rhoda wants Mary's seal of approval of Bob.
-Rhoda may regret asking for such when Bob suggests that they spend all their social time together as a threesome.
-Mary fears that Bob is falling for her instead, as does Rhoda.
-When Bob does tell Rhoda where his true feelings lie, best friends Mary and Rhoda have an interesting time at a less than well organized Teddy Awards ceremony.
-The...
-Written by
+Everyone in the newsroom's excited about the impending 2nd annual Television Editors Awards (aka the Teddys).
+Lou suggests to Mary she submit her own news magazine show for an award.
+Meanwhile, Rhoda has a new boyfriend, Bob, who she feels could 'be the one', but, Rhoda wants Mary's approval.
+Rhoda may regret asking for such, when Bob suggests they spend their time together as a 3-some.
+Mary fears Bob's falling for her instead, as does Rhoda.
+When Bob tells Rhoda where his true feelings lie, Mary and Rhoda have an interesting time at the Teddys.

 Did You Know?